intel/intel-devcloud-samples/container_samples/README.md

 ### Steps to build and run the containerized Object detection sample with  OpenVino docker file.
 ### Checkout the repo: https://gitlab.devtools.intel.com/iot-devcloud/reference-samples

-1. Build the Ubuntu18 Openvino-lts plus the object detection sample docker image  using the dockerfile in dockerfile/Ubuntu18 folder
+1. Build the Ubuntu18 Openvino-lts plus the object detection sample docker image  using the dockerfile in dockerfile/Ubuntu18 folder.

-Each sample has its own dockerfile and  a config file which allows users to configure and build the dockerfile with custome requirements of device (CPU,GPU,VPU etc), Precision(FP32, FP16) and Openvino Package Version(2021.3.394 etc)
+#### Each sample has its own dockerfile and  a config file which allows users to configure and build the dockerfile with custom requirements of
+device (CPU,GPU,VPU etc), Precision(FP32, FP16) and Openvino Package Version(2021.3.394 etc)

 ### GoTo the level container_samples/openvino-lts in the repo